ByAUJay

 (docs.rs)

-Proof of Reserves caveats: When PoR relies on self‑reported wallet lists, your risk register should reflect the issuer‑side risk of unauthenticated custody attribution (Chainlink’s wallet address manager disclaimer). (docs.chain.link)
+- Proof of Reserves caveats: If you're looking at PoR that depends on wallet lists provided by the issuer, make sure your risk register notes the potential risks of unauthenticated custody attribution.
+Check out Chainlink’s wallet address manager disclaimer for more details. (docs.chain.link)

 4. Identity and attestations

-- Standards compliance: VC Data Model 2.0 is now a W3C Recommendation (May 15, 2025); check for JOSE/COSE security profiles and Bitstring Status Lists for revocation. (w3.org)
+- Standards compliance: The VC Data Model 2.0 has officially become a W3C Recommendation as of May 15, 2025!
+Be sure to check out the JOSE/COSE security profiles and keep an eye on the Bitstring Status Lists for any revocations. (w3.org)

-- Regulatory alignment: If you target EU users, ensure path to eIDAS 2.0/EUDI Wallet acceptance (member states must offer wallets by 2026 per the current timetable). (bundesdruckerei.de)
+- Regulatory alignment: If your audience includes EU users, it’s crucial to ensure you’re on track with eIDAS 2.0/EUDI Wallet acceptance.
+Remember, member states need to roll out wallets by 2026 according to the current schedule. (bundesdruckerei.de)

 5. Verifiable web data and off‑chain analytics